Metric-Africa/metric-sdk-ios/README.md

  1. `pod deintegrate`
  2. `pod install`

+ - Quit XCode and open the pod generated .xcworkspace file.

 ## Initializing the SDK

 1. First, import MetricSDK into your project within your AppDelegate class